MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/contentguideline.md

 - ScriptX.ps1 - **"Contoso_App_Folder/ScriptX.ps1"**
 - Script.ps1 - **"Contoso_App_Folder/folder1/script.ps1"**

-Other times, your zip file may have your files or content right underneath it i.e. no 2nd-level folder:
+Other times, your zip file may have your files or content right underneath it (for example, no 2nd-level folder):

 **Zip_file_uploaded.zip**: